warrenkuang/warrenkuang/README.md

 Hi, I’m @warrenkuang

-I'm a 2nd year Bioengineering student at UC Berkeley and I’m interested in health technologies and medical devices.
+My name is Warren Kuang and I am a student at UC Berkeley studying Mechanical Engineering.
+I hope to enter the biotech, renewable energy, automobile, or aerospace industries to create innovative technologies to improve society.
+Thanks for checking out my page!

 You can reach me at warrenkuang@berkeley.edu!